 The Lawnext is hosted by lawyer, writer, and consultant Bob Ambrogi.
 He is also the publisher of LawSites, a blog regarding legal technology and innovation.
 The podcast targets viewers who prefer to stay up to date on everything happening in the legal industry.
 This show includes a wide variety of legal issues, including legal technology, topics shaping the future of law, and improving legal support access.
 In every episode, the host interviews entrepreneurs and innovators who significantly affect the legal arena.

 Other than these, there are several other popular and informative legal podcasts such as, The Legal Toolkit, which focuses on law practice management, LGBT Bar NY, which focuses on legal issues related to the LGBT community, Lawyers Gone Ethical, based on legal ethics issues, and many more.

 Are you or your law firm considering launching a legal podcast?
 If yes, then remember that along with other tools, adding timestamps and transcribing your podcast can boost its popularity by making it SEO-friendly and increasing its usefulness to viewers.
 Podcast listeners are generally loyal, well off, and educated.
-If this is your target audience and if you or your law firm can offer information and insights to this audience, contact us at GMR Transcription for legal transcription services.
+If this is your target audience and if you or your law firm can offer information and insights to this audience, contact us at GMR Transcription Services, Inc. for legal transcription services.
 We provide accurate podcast transcription services at affordable rates within a quick turnaround time.